DefGuard/defguard/web/src/shared/video-tutorials/README.md

 - `placements` is optional.
 - `placements.migrationWizard` is optional.
 - Route tutorial videos require `appRoute`.
+- Route tutorial videos require `description`.
 - Placement videos do not use `appRoute`.
+- Migration-wizard placement videos do not use `description`.

 ## Version resolution